gardener/dependency-watchdog/doc/dependency-watchdog.md

 ```

+> NOTE: Only `Level` configuration is defined in a separate section.
+For semantic of other configuration properties check the comments that have been added against each configuration item.
+>

 #### Scaling level

 Each dependent resource that should be scaled up or down is associated to a level.
 Levels are ordered and processed in